Durable carbon removal (CDR)

 India

-Takachar produces biochar with a new mobile, MIT-developed technology that can latch on tractors and pick-up trucks.
-The advanced kiln is brought to farmers' fields where the waste biomass they have available is turned into biochar, mixed together with nutrients to be applied on the farmers own fields.
+Takachar produces biochar with a new mobile, low-cost, MIT-developed technology that can latch on tractors and pick-up trucks.
+The advanced equipment is brought to farmers' fields where the waste biomass they have available is turned into biochar, mixed together with nutrients to be applied on the farmers own fields.
+In many cases, biomass that otherwise would have been burnt in open air is used, avoiding air pollution.
+Sales of carbon removal credits subsidise the process, enabling them to scale and serve lower-income farmers as well as new regions where biochar would not be economically feasible in the first place.
+Waste heat from the equipment can be utilised for value addition such as crop drying, or running small boilers.

 Durable carbon removal (CDR)